 For example, if you submitted your claim on 1st June, your first payment would be on the 7th July.
 Then on the 7th of each month.

 How will my entitlement be calculated?

-Entitlement to Universal Credit will be calculated on an on-going monthly basis, using real-time information that the government will collect through the tax system.
-This should reduce the number of overpayments and also remove the need to report earnings, as they’ll already have your details.
+Entitlement to Universal Credit is calculated on an on-going monthly basis, using real-time information that the government will collect through the tax system.
+This should reduce the number of over-payments and also remove the need to report earnings, as they’ll already have your details.